-The compelling white paper, Guilty Until Proven Innocent: Claims Defense Documentation, addresses documentation by the architect, centering on the presumption, “If it’s not written down, it didn’t happen.”
+The compelling risk report, Guilty Until Proven Innocent: Claims Defense Documentation, addresses documentation by the architect, centering on the presumption, “If it’s not written down, it didn’t happen.”
 The paper is a guideline for managing your documentation with helpful suggestions for beneficial recordkeeping and documents retention and retrieval for an effective claims response in the event you must prove your innocence.

 Some of the often-challenging conditions that are addressed regarding the owner’s documents include, an unclear owner’s program, atypical General Conditions, questionable VE substitutions, and how to respond when traditional construction contract administration services are deleted.
 An examination of contractor’s documents includes suggested responses to an elusive submittal schedule, biased meeting reports, and improper RFI usage.
 Also addressed are sound documentation approaches to basic CCA activities such as contractor applications for payment, change order pricing, contractor punch lists, and project completion.
 A review of the architect’s documents includes suggestions on documenting owner suspended services and helpful practices on typical CCA issues such as site visits and observations, meeting reports, logging and tracking, changes, RFIs, certificates for payment and project completion.